 - Wash dirty nappies every second day.
 You can wash at night or first thing in the morning and then hang out to dry for the day.

-- First, wash in a 40 degree pre-rinse/pre-wash cycle without detergent.
+- First, wash in a 30-40 degree pre-rinse/pre-wash cycle with detergent.
 This gets rid of excess soiling before the main wash.
 It is also advisable to do this as modern water conservative washing machines will recycle water from pre-rinse into the regular cycle and you don’t want your nappies being washed in dirty water.

-- Secondly, wash the nappies in a 40 degree regular/long wash cycle using a natural detergent.
+- Secondly, wash the nappies in a 40 degree regular/long wash cycle with detergent.

 - Dry on the line if possible as sun bleaches the nappies and prolongs their life.
 If line drying isn’t possible, then tumble dry according to manufacturer’s directions.

 - Never use bleach on your modern cloth nappies as it will degrade the cloth and may cause rashes.
 Likewise, avoid fabric softeners as these reduce the absorbency of the nappies.